JLab_logo_text_white1.jpg

 American Society of Mechanical Engineers (ASME)

 The professional engineering organization whose Boiler and Pressure Vessel Code is the standard for pressure vessel engineering at Jefferson Lab.
 This code can also be adapted for certain cases of vacuum vessel engineering design.
-The most frequently used sections of the Code as applied to pressure vessels used at Jefferson Lab are: Section II: Materials; Section VIII: Rules for Construction of Pressure Vessels; Section IX: Welding and Brazing Qualifications. http://www.asme.org/
+The most frequently used sections of the Code as applied to pressure vessels used at Jefferson Lab are: Section II Materials, Section VIII Rules for Construction of Pressure Vessels, and Section IX Welding and Brazing Qualifications. http://www.asme.org/

 ANSI Z-136.1 “American National Standard for Safe Use of Lasers”

-Sufficient external standard requirements we are contractually required to meet for safe laser use, prepared by the American National Standards Institute.
+Sufficient external standard requirements Jefferson Lab is contractually required to meet for safe laser use, prepared by the American National Standards Institute.
 Copies are available from the Laser Safety Officer or ESH&Q Reporting Officer.

-an apparatus or component of a system and any associated safety equipment used for welding, cutting, brazing that has been approved by management for the intended purpose
+An apparatus or component of a system, including any associated safety equipment, used for welding, cutting, or brazing that has been approved by management for the intended purpose.

-the approach limit from a prospective arc source within which a person could receive a second degree burn if an electrical arc flash were to occur (ref.
+The approach limit from a prospective arc source within which a person could receive a second degree burn if an electrical arc flash were to occur (ref.
 NFPA 70E).
-When work is to be performed within the Arc Flash Boundary, qualified persons shall use protective clothing and other personal protective equipment that is appropriate for the available incident energy of the system being worked on.
+When work is to be performed within the arc flash boundary, the qualified persons use personal protective equipment (PPE) that is appropriate for the available incident energy of the system being worked on.

-"As Low As is Reasonably Achievable," which is the approach to radiation protection to manage and control exposures (both individual and collective) to the work force and to the general public to as low as is reasonable, taking into account social, technical, economic, practical, and public policy considerations.
-As used in this part, ALARA is not a dose limit but a process which has the objective of attaining doses as far below the applicable limits of this part as is reasonably achievable.
+The approach used in radiation protection to manage and control exposures (both individual and collective) to the work force and the general public, taking into account social, technical, economic, practical, and public policy considerations.
+ALARA is not a dose limit, but a process with the objective of attaining doses as far below the applicable limits as is reasonably achievable.

 ASME – Boiler and Pressure Vessel (BPV) Code